vacu9708/Study-records/Web development/Security/readme.md

 ## Digital signature
 Data encrypted using a private key can be decrypted using the corresponding public key.
 This is known as "digital signature" or "signing".<br>
 In real implementation, It is the hash value of the data that is encrypted.
-1. The sender uses their private key to create a digital signature for the original message.
+1. The sender creates a digital signature for the message using the private key and sends the message along with the digital signature.
-2. The recipient uses the public key to decrypt the digital signature and obtain the original message.
+2. A cheater forges the message.
-3. The recipient compares the received message with the decrypted original message.
+3. The receiver verifies the message by decrypting its signature with the public key and comparing the decrypted signature with the original message.
+4. The two messages do not match.
 # CORS(Cross-Origin Resource sharing)
 **CORS** is a mechanism that allows resources to be requested from different origins.<br>
 Same-Origin Policy was introduced to prevent malicious requests(CSRF) from different origins.<br>